What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 Why talking on the phone can feel stressful

-If you experience debilitating anxiety symptoms at the prospect or reality of certain social interactions like talking on the phone, it may be wise to seek professional treatment instead of forcing yourself to take the call.
+If you experience debilitating anxiety symptoms at the prospect or reality of certain social interactions like talking on the phone, it may be wise to explain this to the other person and propose an alternate method of communication, rather than forcing yourself to take the call.

-However, if it’s simply nervousness or awkwardness you’re feeling about speaking on the phone with someone, keeping these conversation topics on hand can help ease your nerves and avoid any silent periods that may make you feel uncomfortable.
+However, if it’s simply nervousness or awkwardness you’re feeling, these conversation topics can help ease your nerves and keep the conversation flowing.

 Ask specific questions about their week